-Mercy Catholic Medical Center (MCMC) offers clinical clerkships to medical students affiliated with Drexel University College of Medicine (DUCOM), Philadelphia College of Osteopathic Medicine (PCOM) and Kansas City University of Medicine and BioSciences (KCUMB).
+Mercy Catholic Medical Center (MCMC) offers clinical clerkships to medical students affiliated with Drexel University College of Medicine (DUCOM), Philadelphia College of Osteopathic Medicine (PCOM) and other Osteopathic Institutions from across the country.
 DUCOM students and Osteopathic students follow distinct procedures for scheduling their electives:

 Electives for DUCOM Students

 All clinical clerkships are to be scheduled through DUCOM.
 Electives offered for DUCOM students include:

 - Internal Medicine (Mercy Philadelphia Hospital & Mercy Fitzgerald Hospital) – 3rd year clerkships and 4th year sub-internship

 - Neurology (MPH & MFH) – 4th year

 - General Surgery (MPH) - 3rd year clerkships and 4th year sub-internship